 There are really only 2 methods that you should go for when night fishing for tench, both when it comes to efficiency and actual compatibility with the darkness:

 Fishing with a feeder is the more active method of the two for night tench.
-Of course, it required you to stay awake the entire night and keep your focus on the feeder tip, which can be rather challenging, as you will get quite tired, after a while of starring at that tip.
+Of course, it required you to stay awake the entire night and keep your focus on the feeder tip, which can be rather challenging, as you will get quite tired, after a while of staring at that tip.

 Then again, it’s hard to find another fishing technique that is as exciting and fun as feeder fishing, especially when it comes to tench at night.